 Eugene Rousseau, under the German government sponsored chamber music program Villa Musika, featuring music for woodwind quintet plus saxophone.
 As part of the European Mozart Foundation, she performed chamber music concerts in Krakow, Poland, and Prague, Czech Republic.
 Also an accomplished performer on the natural horn, she toured with the IU Baroque Orchestra as co-soloist with IU natural horn professor Richard Seraphinoff, and in 2007, was engaged to perform as soloist with the Baroque Orchestra of Iowa.

 Trained by some of the world's most respected artists and pedagogues, most influential being Myron Bloom, Michael Hatfield, Philip Farkas, and Frank Portone, she shares a breadth of international experience with her students.
 At the Krakow Mozart Academy, Ms. McIntyre had the opportunity to study with legendary European musicians including Aurele Nicolet, Milan Turkovich, Andre Cazalet, and Boris Pergamenchikow.
 She received her high school diploma from North Carolina School of the Arts, and her Bachelors and Masters degrees in Music Performance from Indiana University-Bloomington.

-Beyond her musical activities, Ms. McIntyre and her husband Eric raise an entertaining assortment of dairy goats, chickens, turkeys, and two active sons on their farms outside Grinnell, Iowa.
+Beyond her musical activities, she is an artisan cheesemaker and teaches cheesemaking classes seasonally.
+Ms. McIntyre and her husband Eric raise an entertaining assortment of dairy goats, chickens, turkeys, and two active sons on their farm outside Grinnell, Iowa.